Table of Contents

 The Impact of GDPR Compliance

-GDPR is applicable extraterritorially to all parties involved in selling goods and services to EU citizens and processing their personal data, regardless of whether the organization is registered or operating within the EU, including companies on other continents.
+GDPR applies extraterritorially to all parties involved in selling goods and services to EU citizens and processing their personal data.
+This includes companies on other continents, regardless of whether they are registered or operating within the EU.
 As an IT or cybersecurity professional, you must learn how to address major data protection requirements and make sure that software vendors you collaborate with are 100% GDPR compliant.

 If data privacy infringement is committed, GDPR allows fines to be issued for violators, up to a maximum of either €20 million or 4% of the worldwide turnover, whichever is greater.